kevinmartell91/k-nearest-neighbors/README.md

-## End to end implementation of k-Nearest-Neighbors algorithm
+# End to End implementation of machine learning algorithms